 About Kate

 Kate was born in Wimbledon, England, in 1976.
-Most of her childhood years were spent in New England, though her formative years of adolescence found her overseas again in London, England.
+Most of her childhood was spent in New England, though her formative adolescent years were spent overseas again, in London, England.
 Each summer of her life has brought her to a rural New England lake.

 Statement:

 These inquiries are passages across the work, the mark making additive or subtractive as I apply paint or scrape it away.
-My working process is a part of the finished piece left as traces of this problem-solving.
-This meeting of past and present excites me.
+My working process is a part of the finished piece, left as traces of this problem-solving.

 I am interested in the visual record of these investigations, the decisions made, reconsidered, and the new decisions made along the way.
-I enjoy that the making of a painting is visibly part of the finished painting—the experience of painting embedded in the object of the painting itself.
+I enjoy that the making of a painting is visibly part of the finished painting—the experience of painting embedded in the object—the painting itself.
 This working out, being visible in moments on a painting, delights me.
-For me, it resonates with the juiciness of life and how we are impacted and, marked, touched by our experiences.
+For me, it resonates with the juiciness of life—how we are impacted and marked, touched by our experiences.